chanchan234/Optimization-of-FP-Growth-algorithm/README.md

 ## The Optimising strategy : Use parallel processing to minimise the trade off of lower speed

-Optimization Attempt 1: Multi-Fold Cross-Validation (Baseline) The idea: Split data into multiple folds, run FP-Growth on each fold, keep only patterns that appear consistently across folds.
+**Optimization Attempt 1: Multi-Fold Cross-Validation (Baseline) The idea: Split data into multiple folds, run FP-Growth on each fold, keep only patterns that appear consistently across folds.**

 **Note:** While cross-validation is standard in machine learning, its application to FP-Growth pattern validation has not been previously formalized.
-I implement it here as our baseline validation method.
+I implemented it here as our baseline validation method.

 Optimization Attempt 2: Random Forest-Inspired Ensemble (Adapted Method)
 Insights: the sampling of data is expected to increase the speed of the process